kkalininMI/CECscraper/README.md

 # CECscraper
-CECscraper is an open source tool for web scraping the data from the website of the Central Election Commission (CEC, CIK).
-The package's functions help to implement a wide range of web-scrapping tasks related to different types of electoral data.
-The package's webscraping flexibility is based on the "constructor" principle, according to which any webscraping task can be divided into the sequence of basic webscrapping steps realized through the package's functions.
-While using this package the user is expected  to follow the
+CECscraper is an open source tool specifically designed for webscraping the data from the website of Central Election Commission (CEC, CIK).
+The package helps to implement a wide range of webscraping tasks related to different types of electoral data.
+The package's flexibility is stemming from its "constructor" principle: any webscraping task can be divided into a series of steps technically supported by package's functions.
+Compliance with [ethical standards of webscraping](https://towardsdatascience.com/ethics-in-web-scraping-b96b18136f01) is left to user's discretion.
-[guidance for the ethic webscraping](https://towardsdatascience.com/ethics-in-web-scraping-b96b18136f01) and fully comply with Central Election Commission's webscrapping guidelines.

-## I Extracting electoral data
+## I Extraction of electoral data
-The webscraping of electoral data implies that the user constructs the webscraping algorithm using package's functions as building blocs.
+The webscraping of electoral data is performed via the algorithm that uses package's functions as building blocs.
 The scraping procedure consists of two stages.
-On the first stage the user creates the data frame via the set of *URL extraction functions* that contains collection of target URLs and links (attributes directly linked to URLs), as well as attributes or information inherited from higher levels of data (called "level" or "info").
-On the second stage the user is able to scrape and build the dataframe containing electoral data via the Data building function.
+On the first stage the user creates the data frame via a set of *URL extraction functions*, which contain target URLs and links (attributes directly linked to URLs), as well as attributes inherited from previous stages (called *level* or *info*).
+On the second stage the user builds the data frame containing electoral data via special data building function.

-To give you a taste of how easy scraping would be, let's imagine that we are interested in webscraping the precinct-level data for Moscow City Council election held on September 2019.
-The sequence of possible scraping steps would be as follows:
+To give you a taste of how easy scraping becomes, let's say that we are interested in webscraping the precinct-level data for Moscow City Council election held on September 2019.
+Then, the sequence of scraping steps would be as follows.

-First, load three R packages.
-Find the  *root URL* using election search of [http://www.izbirkom.ru](http://www.izbirkom.ru).
+First, load three libraries into the current session.
+Then, open [http://www.izbirkom.ru](http://www.izbirkom.ru) in your web browser, and search for "Moscow City Council election, September 2019" to find the  *root URL*.

     library(CECscraper)
     library(dplyr)